Derrick Alexander (wide receiver): 1992 season

 Alexander returned from the injury in 1992 as a redshirt junior.
 He totaled 50 receptions for 740 yards and 11 receiving touchdowns, rushed for 60 yards and a touchdown, and returned 26 punts for an average of 14.3 yards and two touchdowns.
 Against Minnesota on October 24, he caught seven Elvis Grbac passes for 130 yards and set a Michigan record with four touchdown catches.
 At the end of the season, he was selected by the Associated Press (AP) as a first-team receiver on the 1992 All-Big Ten Conference football team and a third-team player on the All-America team.

 1993 season

 As a redshirt senior in 1993, he totaled 35 receptions for 621 yards and four touchdowns and returned 16 punts for an average of 10.2 yards and two touchdowns.
-For the second time, he was selected by the AP as a first-team receiver on the 1993 All-Big Ten Conference football team.

 Against Illinois on October 23, he caught seven Todd Collins passes for 188 yards and two touchdowns.
-His 90-yard touchdown reception stood as the longest completion in Michigan football history until Mario Manningham surpassed it with a 97-yard reception on November 10, 2007 at Wisconsin.
+His 90-yard touchdown reception stood as the longest completion in Michigan football history until Mario Manningham surpassed it with a 97-yard reception on November 10, 2007, at Wisconsin.

 In the 1994 Hall of Fame Bowl, Alexander's last game for Michigan, he returned a punt for a touchdown.
 It was the first kick or punt return for a touchdown in a bowl game by a Michigan player.